nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 [TagCommand](https://github.com/AY2021S1-CS2103T-F12-1/tp/blob/master/src/main/java/seedu/address/logic/commands/TagCommand.java)
 adds a new `Tag` to `AddressBook` if the tag's `TagName` is not a duplicate and the tag's `FileAddress` is pointing to a valid file.

+Firstly, `TagCommand` checks if the file address given is absolute or relative file path.
+If the address is relative, it converts the relative path to absolute address by concatenating the relative path to the current path stored in `Model`.

+We designed `TagCommand` this way so that the users can use our File Explorer interface to navigate to a folder, then tag files using relative file addresses.

-TagCommand checks if the file is present using `java.io.File.exists()`.
+Lastly, TagCommand checks if the file is present using `java.io.File.exists()` before adding the tag to `Model`.

 ### Opening of Tags: OpenCommand